 But tiny blood vessels may have been broken on impact causing bleeding ( hemorrhage) and the formation of what is known as a subdural hematoma, which can only be seen with an MRI or other advanced diagnostic tools.
 And this is only one example of a traumatic brain injury.
 Because their impact is not always apparent very early on, traumatic brain injuries are often overlooked in an emergency room, especially when the symptoms are not yet severe, but they can be a true medical emergency.
 It has been said that each year over 80,000 Americans experience long term disability as a result of traumatic brain injury and more than 50,000 people die of TBI.
 Prompt diagnosis and treatment are critical.

-As Ohio traumatic brain injury lawyers, Rubin Guttman & Associates, has a great deal of experience in representing head injury victims .
+As Cleveland brain injury attorneys, Rubin Guttman & Associates has a great deal of experience in representing head injury victims .
 We will ask you about complaints and problems that emergency room physicians or doctors who specialize in orthopedics or general medicine may not have focused on.
 Over the course of time, as we visit with you after an accident, we will discuss with you in detail whether you are experiencing any problems with focus, balance, stamina, dizziness , speech or changes in your math skills or abilities at work.
 And if you tell us that you are, we will suggest that you see your doctor and a neurologist for a full evaluation.
 If you are found to have a traumatic brain injury we may also suggest an appointment with a neuropsychologist .
 A neuropsychologist is a professional with specialized training in diagnosing and treating problems which occur at the intersection between psychology and physical injury and they can be uniquely beneficial in diagnosing traumatic brain injury.
 We will then have a vocational expert evaluate how your employment may have been affected and hire an economist to determine the value of your economic and wage loss over time.
-At Rubin Guttman & Associates we are experienced Cleveland brain injury lawyers and have been proud to represent brain injury victims for over 30 years.
+At Rubin Guttman & Associates we are experienced brain injury attorneys who have represented Cleveland victims for over 30 years.
 And while we are certainly not doctors and do not make diagnoses, we help our clients get evaluated and get appropriate recovery for brain injuries suffered in an accident by referring you to the appropriate medical and neuropsychological professionals.
 At Rubin Guttman & Associates, we will always take the time to discover any injury you may have suffered, even if it's not readily visible.
 That's why we have recovered millions of dollars for our seriously injured clients and why we make a difference in our clients' lives.
 Call us at 216-696-4006 or contact us online and let Rubin Guttman & Associates help you.